-To lead the advancement of academic emergency medicine through education and research, advocacy and professional development.
+To lead the advancement of academic emergency medicine through education, research, and professional development.

-To be the premier organization for developing academic leaders in education and research and for creating and disseminating content with the greatest impact on emergency care.
+To be the premier organization for developing and supporting academic leaders and shaping the future science, education, and practice of emergency and acute care.

 View the SAEM Strategic Plan.